Sarah Megan Thomas: Theater

-Classically trained, Sarah starred Off- Broadway as Berowne(a) in the gender- reversed Loves Labour's Lost.
-She starred as Eva Braun in the Off-Broadway hit, Summit Conference, extended due to popular demand.
+Classically trained, Sarah starred off-Broadway as Berowne in the gender-reversed Love's Labour's Lost.
+She starred as Eva Braun in the off-Broadway hit, Summit Conference, extended due to popular demand.

-Film and Television
+Film and television

-Thomas wrote, produced, and starred in the 2012 film Backwards, a rowing-centered romance with James Van Der Beek in which Thomas plays an Olympic hopeful who fails to make it to compete in the Rowing at the Summer Olympics and returns home instead to coach on the Schuylkill River.
-The film used footage from the actual The Stotesbury Regatta, the worlds oldest high school rowing competition.
+Thomas wrote, produced, and starred in the 2012 film Backwards, a rowing-centered romance with James Van Der Beek in which Thomas plays an Olympic hopeful who fails to make it to compete in the rowing at the Summer Olympics and returns home instead to coach on the Schuylkill River.
+The film used footage from the actual The Stotesbury Regatta, the world's oldest high school rowing competition.
 When she was a competing rower herself Thomas and her high school boat competed at the Henley Royal Regatta.

-For 2016’s Equity, Thomas again had story and producer credits in addition to co-starring alongside Breaking Bad’s Anna Gunn.
+For 2016's Equity, Thomas again had story and producer credits in addition to co-starring alongside Breaking Bad’s Anna Gunn.
 Equity was the first female driven Wall Street feature, and was praised for its assertive, female-first take on the traditionally man-heavy financial sector.
 The 2016 Sundance Film Festival selection was acquired by Sony Pictures Classics.
 Equity was bought by ABC to develop into a pilot with Sarah Executive Producing alongside Amy Pascal.